-Spicy food is one of the things that improve the flavor, and taste of food, that has been used in Chinese cuisine for thousands of years (1).
+Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Hot peppers trigger our brain into thinking our mouth is on fire, but actually, there is no fire or heat in a pepper.

-A chemical compound called capsaicin, which is normally found in chili pepper, capsaicin binds to pain receptors on our nerves called TRPV1.
+Capsaicin, which is normally found in chilli pepper, capsaicin binds to pain receptors on our nerves called TRPV1.

-When chili trigger TRPV1, it sends the signal to the brain, to react as fire in the mouth.
+When chili triggers TRPV1, it sends the signal to the brain, to react as fire in the mouth.

-In this response our body tries to cool itself off with include – face turning red, eyes tearing up, nose running, and sweating.
+In this response our body tries to cool itself off by including – face turning red, eyes tearing up, nose running, and sweating.

 If you love eating spicy food, then this post has some good news for your health, which include: